-As we move into a global downturn in consumer spending and uncertainty in future production many companies are seeking to improve business relationships in the East and streamline their costs and resources.
+As we move into a some uncertainty in future production many companies are seeking to improve business relationships in the East and streamline their costs and resources.

 It will require a new level of negotiation skills to speedily re-align production and here we talk about six things to watch out for on that journey.

 Language can play an essential role in bridging international relationships, it can also be hugely important in creating insights into the subtleties of cultural drivers and dividers.
 Expectations are either met or misunderstood through language.
 Avoiding cultural misunderstandings which can hamper deals and harm working relationships is, of course, vital.

 The concept of “face” is one key aspect of Chinese culture.

 Face is a mix of public perception, social role and self-esteem.
 It has the potential to either destroy or help build relationships.
 A Chinese person always wants to save face, never lose it.

 Paying great attention to social ‘ranking’ is one vital way to keep face, especially when it comes to company directors.
 Attending meetings, accepting invitations, showing respect to elders are examples of what you can do to save ‘face’.